-On this page you’ll find a wide variety of downloadable posters and flyers to put up in your neighborhood, display at events, and share with friends.
+On this page you’ll find a wide variety of downloadable posters, flyers, and more to put up in your neighborhood, display at events, and share with friends.

 Click any link, then print and post on telephone poles and community bulletin boards, in schools and cafes, and wherever else you think of.
 Always feel free to share too—sharing a link on Facebook or Twitter or in email is fast and effective!

 Keep an eye here: we regularly add new images and series, including translated versions.
 Print, share, download!
 And thank you for helping our wildlife in so many ways.

 Food Web with Bait Box